Devastation After A Hurricane

 Be Cautious of Fake Restoration

 Be careful with tree trimmers, roofers, handymen, water damage and mold companies, and other trade groups.
-Unfortunately, some ruthless workers are ripping people off.
-Please check with others to make sure you are using reputable companies.
+Unfortunately, some ruthless workers will try to rip people off.
+Please check with others to make sure you are using reputable companies if and when the time comes to get quotes.

 Looters